coderforbd/Getting-and-Cleaning-Data-Course-Project/README.md

 ### tidy_data_set.txt

-The tidy dataset that was produced by the script 'run_analysis.txt', which contains the averages of selected features from the original 'Human Activity Recognition Using Smartphones Dataset Version 1.0'.
+The tidy dataset that was produced by the script 'analysis.R', which contains the averages of selected features from the original 'Human Activity Recognition Using Smartphones Dataset Version 1.0'.
 The